Many employers simply outline in the employee handbook that unauthorized overtime is not allowed.

 Make Overtime Tracking Easy

-The safest thing to do with overtime is to use a time tracking service in which you setup your overtime rules and then pay the calculated overtime.
-Employees can write notes in their time entries in Timesheets.com so that managers can understand what the overtime was for and then, if it’s not valid, they can follow up with discipline.
+After creating a company policy about unapproved overtime, the safest thing to do is to use a time tracking service in which you set up your overtime rules.
+This way, your overtime is always calculated properly and accurately.
+With Timesheets.com, employees can write notes in their time entries so that managers can understand why that employee earned overtime.
+If the manager doesn’t believe that the overtime was valid, they can then take the necessary steps to resolve the issue.